Asheley R. Landrum

 -

 Asheley R. Landrum is an associate professor at the Walter Cronkite School of Journalism and Mass Communication and a Senior Global Futures Scientist Arizona State University.
-Her research investigates how values and worldviews influence people's selection and processing of information and how these phenomena develop from childhood into adulthood.
+Her research investigates how values and worldviews influence audiences' selection and processing of information and how these phenomena develop from childhood into adulthood.

 Asheley is deeply committed to researcher-practitioner partnerships and has collaborated with journalistic outlets and content creators such as KQED public media, PBS Digital Studios, and Anderson Cooper 360 on CNN.
 These collaborations ensure that her research not only advances scholarly knowledge, but that it has practical applications in enhancing the practice of communication and builds bridges between the academy and professional practice.